keboola/waii-integration/README.md

 # WAII Integration

 This repository contains scripts integrating WAII (AI-based SQL assistant) and Keboola Connection.
-In particular it pulls data from a specific Keboola project and adds it to semantic context.
+In particular it pulls metadata from a specific Keboola project and adds it to semantic context.
 It can also delete semantic context based on saved statement ids (which are saved for each run of the adding semantic context).

 ## Overview